Former Bal Harbour Mayor talks to teens about his Crack Addiction Recovery

 Now I am clean and sober, living in New York City since December 2015.
 And I moved to the city to work as a construction manager and start my life over again.

-Despite my Drug Addiction I am still a Proud Man
+Despite my Drug Addiction, I am still a Proud Man

 Tantleff may not be the mayor of a glitzy township anymore where his actions impacted the lives of thousands of people.
-Now he is content on having control of one person – himself.
+Now he is content with having control of one person – himself.
 And the way Tantleff’s life is blossoming – he wouldn’t have it any other way.